mrworf/photoframe/README.md

 # Installation

 This branch is not compatible with existing SD card images available at mrworf/photoframe.
+Once a new SD card image is create for V2, then much of this goes into MANUAL.md

 Start by installing Raspberry Pi OS Lite from a Buster release.
 Jan 2021 or later.